DaveParillo/cisc187-reader/_sources/list/list-analysis.rst

 down one position.

-:ref:`The table below <tbl_listbigo>` shows the Big-O efficiency of some basic list operations.
+:ref:`The table below <tbl_listbigo>` shows the average complexity efficiency of some basic list operations.
 Note that many are constant time.
 Note that many list operations such as ``insert`` and ``erase`` take an iterator as a parameter.